mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 `application` will be our reference app.
-The code in future topics is not a tutorial, but I will use `application` on occasion to orient you to where you would can files in your own Django web app.
+The code in future topics is not a tutorial, but I will use `application` on occasion to orient you to where you would find files in your own Django web app.
 We have a Django project
 that can run locally